deveshshukla/JS-Notes/notes.md

           [ 6, 7 ] -- OG Array Changed/ Modified.
    -->

-4. Array Concatenation: Combine two or more arrays using the concat() method.
+4. Array 'Concatenation': Combine two or more arrays using the concat() method.
 Note: It returns new array containing joined arrays elements.

 <!--